 The front of the cover is attached with elastic loops to the two pegs where the rain cover of the pushchair used to attach.
 It’s over-long really, but it’s the simplest solution.

 Please excuse my stitching – I’m no great shakes at hand sewing.
 The whole thing would look much neater machine-stitched and with matching thread.
-I only had navy, black and air-force blue (since the majority sewing revolves around mending jeans!) which I’ve used throughout.
+I only had navy, black and air-force blue (since the majority of my sewing revolves around mending jeans) which I’ve used throughout.

 We added pleats to bring the edges of the cover in a bit. it’s not too closely tailored to the shape of the basket/pergal box though, so as to allow other things to fit under the cover as necessary.

 As an afterthought, I added buttons to the inside of the cover, so the elastic loops at the front corners can also be used to fold the cover up to shorten it (see below).
 On breezy days however, because the fabric is light, the cover definitely needs to be secured to the pegs at the front.
 You could secure it in some way to the basket of course, but I didn’t want to have to worry about having to insert the basket a particular way around.

 Here’s the finished shopping trolley!
 The best thing about it is how perfect it is for the job, but I’m also pleased with having made it look fairly smart, as it’s not the most normal thing to be pushing around the shops, I grant you.